 Ostriches are truly odd birds indeed!
 Curious creatures, these flightless avians are fast and formidable and you certainly wouldn’t ever want to pick a fight with one!
 They are some of the most fascinating creatures around – not only in the bird kingdom!
-Let’s take a look at a few interesting facts and figures about the humble ostrich that are likely to surprise you.
+Let’s take a look at a few fun facts about ostriches that are likely to surprise you.

 The ostrich is the largest bird on the planet by a fair margin.
 It’s one of several reasons why they can’t fly!

 2. They’re extremely speedy, too!

 However, despite their bulk, and their inability to take to the sky, they make up for things by being incredibly speedy on the ground.
 They can run at a pace of over 40mph, which means that you’re never going to outpace one on foot.

 Ostriches are incredibly territorial.
 Male birds will often headbutt each other in fights over females.
 Fights won’t last long on the whole, but they are often fatal – to the victor go the spoils!